 When it comes to your aircraft, safety is everything.
 A reputable hangar facility will adhere to strict safety and compliance standards, and your agreement should reflect this.
 Look for clauses that mention fire suppression systems, structural integrity, and compliance with all federal and local aviation authorities.
 Don’t hesitate to ask about the facility’s safety record and inspection history.
 Partnering with an operator who prioritizes safety means you can rest easy knowing your aircraft and crew are in a secure environment, supported by services like on-demand aircraft maintenance.

-Common Myths About Hangar Rentals
+Common Myths About Renting a Jet Hangar

 When it comes to storing your aircraft, a few common misconceptions can cloud your judgment.
 The world of private aviation has its share of myths, and hangar rentals are no exception.
 Let's clear up some of the most persistent ones so you can make a decision based on facts, not fiction.
 Understanding the reality of hangar costs, agreements, and services is the first step toward finding the perfect home for your jet.